apache/spark/docs/sql-programming-guide.md

 ---
 layout: global
-displayTitle: Spark SQL Programming Guide
+displayTitle: Spark SQL and DataFrame Guide
-title: Spark SQL
+title: Spark SQL and DataFrames
 ---

 * This will become a table of contents (this text will be scraped).